Updated April 18, 2023

 - Without treatment the risk of a stroke after a TIA is 20% at 90 days, being highest in the first 10 days.

 Immediate treatment of a TIA decreases the risk of by 80%.
 If Carl had recognized his symptoms as a TIA and gone to an emergency room, he would have received appropriate treatment and most likely avoided his major disabling stroke.
 An MRI may very well have shown that he had a stroke and not just a TIA.
 A combination of diffusion weighted and perfusion MRI scans, reveal that as many as 80% of TIAs are strokes.

 The brief numbness and loss of balance that Carl experienced should not be ignored.
-During the COVID-19 pandemic many patients with TIAs, strokes and heart attacks are not going to emergency rooms in time for fear of exposure to the virus.
-As a result, many people are progressing to full fledged strokes and heart attacks.
+Many patients with TIAs, strokes and heart attacks do not go to emergency room in time; as a result, many people are progressing to full fledged strokes and heart attacks.

-Your emergency room wants you to come, and they can protect you.
-You will be safe.
-Never say, “I’ll wait to see if it comes back.”
+If you experience even mild symptoms of stroke, never say, “I’ll wait to see if it comes back.”
 The next symptom may be a major stroke.
 Act now!